The Mill House Project’s contemporary main suite

 Originally a self-contained flat, the interior of this property has been renovated into a stunning master suite, which is large and light, but still inviting with fun details and design elements.

 The final look incorporates a clean and bright palette dressed with bold furnishings and colours.
-An eclectic style has been achieved during this rennovation with some classic architectural elements paired with vintage mid-century furniture and bespoke lighting.
+An eclectic style has been achieved during this renovation with some classic architectural elements paired with vintage mid-century furniture and bespoke lighting.

 We’ve put together a few key pointers that might inspire you with your bedroom renovation.